Revolution of Dignity: Disappearance and prosecution

 Following the parliamentary procedures to transfer power to the new provisional government, General Prosecutor Pshonka and Minister of Revenues and Duties Oleksandr Klymenko were stopped at the Russian border while trying to flee the country.
 According to the State Border Service, Yanukovych also tried to flee via a charter flight from Donetsk, but was stopped by border guards.
 The guards were "met by a group of armed men who offered money for flying without the proper clearance".
 Yanukovych then left by armored car, and his subsequent whereabouts were unknown.
 Former Interior Minister Zakharchenko also tried to fly out of Donetsk and was similarly turned back.

 On 23 February, parliament deputy Oleh Lyashko claimed that Yanukovych had been seen at the Russian naval base in Sevastopol, preparing to flee the country on board a Russian military vessel.
 Journalist Tetyana Chornovol speculated that he was actually trying to flee on his private yacht, also in Sevastopol.
 According to court testimony of a bodyguard, Yanukovych and his family flew from Kharkiv to Donetsk by helicopter, then drove to Berdiansk on the Azov Sea, from where they were flown by aircraft with Russian military markings, via two other airfields, to a Russian facility in Yalta, Crimea, then moved to Russian base in Sevastopol, and departed late on 23 February.

 On 24 February, acting Interior Minister Avakov announced that Yanukovych had been placed on the country's most wanted list and that "a criminal case on mass killings of civilians has been opened" for him and other officials.

-On 25 February, parliament asked the International Criminal Court to "establish and bring to justice" senior Ukrainian officials, including Yanukovych, for crimes against humanity committed during "peaceful protests of citizens" from 21 November 2013 to 22 February 2014.
+On 25 February, parliament asked the International Criminal Court to "establish and bring to justice senior Ukrainian officials including ...
+Yanukovych, for crimes against humanity during peaceful protests of citizens from 21 November 2013 to 22 February 2014".
 On the same day, Yanukovych and Zakharchenko were declared internationally wanted.
 Criminal proceedings were launched in 20 February killings of Euromaidan demonstrators.
 Yanukovych; the former head of the presidential administration, Andriy Kliuyev; former Prosecutor General Pshonka; former Interior Minister Zakharchenko; former SBU head Yakymenko; the commander of the Interior Troops, Stanislav Shuliak; and a number of others were declared suspects in the case.